-These are the monthly contributions (how much you pay each month to be a member of GEMS) for 2023.
+These are the monthly contributions (how much you pay each month to be a member of GEMS) for 2024.
 They do not show how much you will pay when the employer subsidy is included.
-Where an employee qualifies for a subsidy, the employer will pay a part of the contribution and the employee will pay the balance.
+If you qualify for a subsidy, the employer will pay a part of the contribution and you will pay the balance.
 Read about how the subsidy works on page14.